WIC helps pregnant women, new mothers and children with healthy food, nutrition and health screenings.

 To qualify, you must be a low-income woman who is pregnant, recently gave birth or is breastfeeding.
 For a child to qualify, they must be 5 years old or younger.
 Your family must meet income requirements to qualify for WIC.
 You can take a look at this chart comparing your income level and family size to get a sense of your eligibility.

 You must also be a resident of Ohio and be facing nutritional or medical risk.
 The U.S. Department of Agriculture (USDA) has a WIC Prescreening Tool that you can use to see if you might be eligible.

 If it looks like you meet these requirements, next you must get a free health screening from a medical professional.

-To find your local WIC office and make an appointment for your screening, call (800) 755-4769 or visit the Ohio Department of Health website and download the WIC Clinic Directory.
-You can also print the WIC Program Application, fill it out, and mail it to the WIC clinic in your area.
+To find your local WIC office to make an appointment for your screening, call (800) 755-4769 or visit the Ohio Department of Health website and download the WIC Clinic Directory.
+You can also print the WIC Program Application, fill it out and mail it to the WIC clinic in your area.
 The clinic will contact you to set up an appointment.

 At the appointment, a doctor, nurse or nutritionist will determine if you have any medical risks.
 Risks can include poor diet, anemia, being underweight, being pregnant at 35 or older, a history of pregnancy complications or other medical challenges.